 - Opt for fun detailing to dress things up.
 As soon as I found these, I fell in love with the patent toe and gold hardware.
 You can basically never go wrong with a patent toe, and the gold was just an instant pop of sophistication and chic.
 Some of the options I linked below have fun fringe or a cool cut-out.
 As they say, it’s all in the details!

 - Don’t eyeball size.
 Especially with boots, think of what socks you’d be wearing with ’em before buying.
 If you wear a 7 in sandals and they fit to a T, chances are you might be more comfortable in a 7.5 in boots to have sock-room, so you’re toes aren’t smushed against the front rubbing.

 - Consider heel height.
-I typically let me taller boots be for my statement strut. 😉 I definitely love me a good heel in short booties, too, but I just always gravitate towards lower heel heights in booties for pants.
+I typically get taller boots for my statement strut. 😉 I definitely love me a good heel in short booties, too, but I just always gravitate towards lower heel heights in booties for pants.
 All just food fo’ thought!

 How would you rock burgundy booties?